srobo/runbook/docs/competition/matches/match-scoring.md

 ## Match Score Entry

-**Responsible for receiving match states from the marshals, checking them, and entering them into the competition software.**
+**Responsible for receiving score sheets from the marshals, checking them, and entering them into the competition software.**

 In the role of score entry, you will be stationed at a desk near to the arena/staging area.
 There should always be two people responsible for match score entry, one using the keyboard and one to resolve disputes and ensure that values are entered correctly.
 Two score sheets per match will be given to you by the match marshals.